anaskasasbeh28/JeenyChatbot/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [(https://github.com/anaskasasbeh28/JeenyChatbot?tab=MIT-1-ov-file)](LICENSE) file for details.

 ---